psychoinformatics-de/ipsy-docs/source/internal/data_center/flatbed.rst

 *******
 Flatbed is the data node for the cluster.
 It was purchased 2011.12.

-.. note:: Flatbed is a single point of failure and is meant to failover to mudflapi (not automatically).
+.. note:: Flatbed is a single point of failure and is meant to failover to mudflap (not automatically).

 Services
 ========